• Skip to main content

 Playing by Ear

-There are many who learn to play the piano by ear.
-There are many musicians who can play the piano without knowing much of music theory.
+The fact is that there are musicians who can play the piano without knowing much of music theory.

 It is most likely that those musicians did not have access to proper learning resources and hence they figured out on their own how to play the instrument.
 With so much information available today, you at least need to know the basics of music theory before you decide to take the play be ear route to learning.